-As the stage manager of this production (along with assistant stage manager and light tech Sophia Inman), I’ve seen the show about 20 times now.
+As the stage manager of this production (along with assistant stage manager and light tech Sophia Inman), I saw the show about 20 times.
 I was there in the early stages, organizing contact information and taking notes, feeding lines during rehearsal, and on a few joyous occasions, standing in for absent jurors.

 Cut to me laughing “SHUT UP!” at #8 (Josh Bailey), during a rehearsal when #3 was out.

 I wasn’t sure what to expect when I signed on to this.
 I was told Katherine Vernon, the director was brilliant – a reputation she certainly lived up to.
 Coming fresh off The Laramie Project, a (mostly) youthful, energetic cast, I figured that I’d dealing with a lot of stern, serious, seasoned actors.